realityforge/redfish/README.md

   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.

 * Add integration level tests (C)

-* Make sure sub-properties are cleaned up during cascade deletes of anything with child elements